Interview by Allan Gardner

 Nick Klein is an American artist currently based in the Netherlands.
 His approach to sound is emblematic of a movement in contemporary American dance music borne out of a desire to challenge the function of performance within a club setting, injecting an experimental approach to production underpinned by a deeply personal, emotive context.

-In his most recent release, Actor-Network Theory (IDEAL Recordings), it feels like an exercise in the possibility of abstract sound as an emotional trigger.
-The palette employed occupies a dualistic space between organic and synthetic, sounds echo strings or plucked guitars but in a way that seems less like synthesizing a guitar and more like using a modular system to invoke the memory, or idea, of a guitar –specifically in Pear Brandy.
+His most recent release, Actor-Network Theory (IDEAL Recordings), feels like an exercise in the possibility of abstract sound as an emotional trigger.
+The palette employed occupies a dualistic space between organic and synthetic; sounds echo strings or plucked guitars but in a way that seems less like synthesizing a guitar and more like using a modular system to invoke the memory, or idea, of a guitar –specifically in Pear Brandy.
 Actor-Network Theory employs an interesting approach on the tracks utilising a more typical club music structure.

 Having relocated to the Netherlands in 2019 with the intention of returning focus to his visual art practice, combined holistically with the last decade of sonic output.
 Characterised by a holistic approach to making, we discuss Nick’s evolving approach to work, the changing face of American dance music and the importance of challenging accepted norms in art.